 Can you store leftover Mentaiko Pasta?

-What are other dishes you can make with Mentaiko?
+What other dishes can you make with Mentaiko?

-- Ramen – since mentaiko can be used as toppings like in donburi, you can also use it as a topping for ramen.
+7. Ramen – Since mentaiko can be used as toppings like in donburi, you can also use it as a topping for ramen too!

 Mentaiko Pasta (Spicy Pollack Roe)